vay3t/go-nc/README.md

 # go-nc
-Simple Netcat for revshells in Go
+Simple Command & Control for revshells in Go